// sum_c.c

 model$coef_

 #> [1] 2.98 -1.02The model object lives in Python, but you interact with it from R using $.
-Predictions, coefficients, and scores are all accessible.
+Predictions, coefficients, scores: all accessible through the same operator.

 Managing Python environments: reticulate can use system Python, virtualenvs, or conda environments.
 Specify which Python to use before loading reticulate: